 - Title and brief paragraph about the main outline

 - Possible graphics/images you’ll provide

-I will then get back to you and if I approve please send the following to me:
+We will then get back to you and if we approve please send the following:

 - Your completed post as a Google Doc or Word Doc.